 If you spend using credit cards, you need to have a plan to pay that money off.
 Otherwise, you’ll continue to rack up debt until the amount is overwhelming.
 This will lead to your credit score lowering and could even lead to your debt being sent to a collection agency.
 This type of action could stay on your credit history for up to seven years.

 Misusing credit cards could potentially affect your life for years to come.
 If your credit history suffers from it, it will lower your overall score.
-And if your credit score is too low, you’ll have a difficult time getting no credit check loans and credit cards in the future.
+And if your credit score is too low, you’ll have a difficult time getting personal loans, cash advance loans, and credit cards in the future.

 What Are Debit Cards?

 A debit card, also known as a check card or bank card, has several distinctions from a credit card.
-A debit card is also a small plastic card, but you’re only spending money that you already have in the bank with a debit card.
+A debit card is also a small plastic card, but you’re only spending money that you already have in a checking account/bank account with a debit card.
 It’s a card that allows you to access the funds within your checking account.
 You can access this money by using a debit card to make purchases at a store or by withdrawing cash from an ATM.

 Which Debit Card Is Right for You?